 As a Board member, you may not think about mulching very much, but you should.
-Although some people think it’s just a cosmetic enhancement for landscaping
+Some think it’s just a cosmetic enhancement for landscaping

-Anthony Hudson, vice president of operations for FirstService Residential landscape services, explains the benefits of mulching.
+Anthony Hudson, vice president of operations for FirstService Residential landscape services, explains the benefits.
 “Mulch retains moisture, controls erosion, provides and retains nutrients in the soil, beautifies the landscape, suppresses weed growth and controls soil temperature,” Hudson said.
-“Mulch also creates a barrier that protects trees and shrubs from harmful mechanical lawn maintenance equipment.
-Finally, it improves soil quality to help your plants take in vital nutrients.”
+“Mulch also creates a barrier that protects trees and shrubs from harmful mechanical lawn maintenance equipment and it improves soil quality to help your plants take in vital nutrients.”

 If you’re not already using it as part of your landscaping routine

 , there’s no need to worry.
 Mulch can be installed anytime.
 “Most communities and homeowners tend to apply mulch in the spring and again just before the holiday season for a fresh look and to beautify the landscape,” Hudson said.
 “It’s also a good idea to install mulch after completing a landscape installation project or renovation; it will help the new plantings retain moisture and provide a finished look to the landscape project.”